 The figure above shows a straight forward two stage sound activated switch.

-The first stage comprising T1 and T2 forms a hi-gain voltage amplifier configuration.
+The first stage comprising T1, T2, and T3 forms a hi-gain common emitter amplifier configuration.

 A mic is connected at the base of T1 via blocking capacitor C1.

 Strong sound vibration hitting the mic is instantly picked and converted into tiny electrical pulses.

 These are in fact small AC pulses easily make there way through C1 into the base of T1.

 This creates a kind of push-pull effect and T1 also conducts in the corresponding way.